ibm-cloud-docs/containers/vpc_firewall.md

       ```
       {: screen}

-  * **Individual worker node IP addresses**: If you have a small number of worker nodes that run only one app and do not need to scale, or if you want to whitelist only one worker node, list all the worker nodes in your cluster and note the **Primary IP** addresses.
-Only these worker nodes are whitelisted.
+  * **Individual worker node IP addresses**: If you have a small number of worker nodes that run only one app and do not need to scale, or if you want to add only one worker node, list all the worker nodes in your cluster and note the **Primary IP** addresses.
+Only these worker nodes are added.
 If you delete the worker nodes or add worker nodes to the cluster, you must update your firewall accordingly.
     ```
     ibmcloud ks worker ls --cluster <cluster_name_or_ID>
     ```
     {: pre}

 2. Add the subnet CIDRs or individual worker node IP addresses to your service's firewall or your on-premises firewall for outbound traffic.
-3. Repeat these steps for each cluster that you want to whitelist.
+3. Repeat these steps for each cluster that you want to allow traffic to or from.